particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 ![M12 Cable Connector](/assets/images/monitor-one/m12-cable.png)

+<p class="attribution">Looking at the pins on the end of the connector on the cable</p>

 | Conn P1 (M12)| Color | Function | GPIO |
 | :---: | :---: | :--- | :--- | :---: |
 | 1 | White | CAN_P | |